zazuko/trifid/packages/ckan/README.md

 - `endpointUrl`: URL to the SPARQL endpoint
 - `user`: User to connect to the SPARQL endpoint
 - `password`: Password to connect to the SPARQL endpoint
-- `queryAllGraphs`: If true, the harvester will query all graphs.
-If false, it will only query the default graph.
-Default is `true`.

 Configuring Trifid to use `@zazuko/trifid-plugin-ckan` is easy, just add the following in your configuration file: